N1TR0-afk/simple-TODO/README.md

 Todo's can be marked as completed by clicking on the checkbox.
 - **Remove Todos**
 Can also be easily removed by using the remove todo button.
+- **Update Todos**
+Update todos by using the same title as the todo you want to update